Mycroft stood regally by the fireplace in his study. ”You know you have to keep it a secret, Sherlock. No mortal can know.”

 He just…didn’t care.
 It made him different, even more different than he already was.
 His brilliance had set him apart in many ways; being able to do magic, being something separate than mere mortals had been icing on a cake he had simply not wanted.
 When he had been a young child he had reveled in it, but when he got older, when Mycroft pressed the importance of hiding his abilities, hiding the truth about himself, when he saw what happened when someone trusted the wrong person…he was more than eager to do so.
 Being seen as just a cold, egotistical genius was fine by him.

-It was why when Donovan had called him a freak he’d hated that term so much.
+And yet when Donovan had called him a freak he’d hated that term so much.
 He’d always kept that icy demeanor when she said it but the words hit like a blow to the gut.
 It was the worst thing to hear, the one insult that actually hurt.
 When the children he’d been around growing up had called him that, he’d held back tears until he had absolute privacy, then let tears fall.
 When he’d heard it as a teen, and later in his university years, he’d turned to heroin to numb it all away.
 By the time he was an adult he’d swallow it down and let it sit there, cutting on the way down, making him hate the world just a little more.

 But his friends had healed those bits of him.
 It was true they didn’t know they whole truth, they could never know the whole truth, but over time, John and Molly and Lestrade and Mrs. Hudson had made him feel…normal.
 Or at least more normal than he had ever felt in his life before.
 He appreciated that more than he could tell them.
-He wasn’t great at showing it, unfortunately; the Christmas party had made that abundantly clear, but he was willing to try more.
+He wasn’t great at showing it, unfortunately; the Christmas party had made that abundantly clear, but he was willing to try harder.
 He supposed he could say it was a New Year’s resolution, if he actually believed in that type of twaddle.
 They had done some good for him; he supposed he should be better at showing them that they were important to him.

 Even if they were mortal, and that meant he had to listen to his brother make snide commentary on the fact.